 However, since the account is in the co-signer’s name, they will be held responsible for any late or missed payments, so make sure you pay your bill on time and for the full amount.
 This is another case where you can get a phone plan with bad credit but you don’t want to hurt your co-signer (just like the family account).

 The co-signer can transfer the plan into your name down the line.

-5. If you’ve recently moved from abroad, use your international credit history
+5. If you’ve recently moved from abroad, use your foreign credit history

 Nova Credit has built technology to translate credit data from countries like Australia, Canada, India, Mexico, the UK and more into a U.S.-equivalent score that newcomers can elect to share with U.S. companies when they apply for credit products here.

-This means that newcomers to the U.S. can now apply for credit cards, apartments, loans and other credit products by using their international credit history.
-Once you use your international credit history to get a credit card or other credit product here, you can start to build a U.S. score.
+This means that newcomers to the U.S. can now apply for credit cards, apartments, loans and other credit products by using their foreign credit history.
+Once you use your foreign credit history to get a credit card or other credit product here, you can start to build a U.S. score.

-While the strategies mentioned here are certainly viable ways to get a cell phone, it’s still a good idea to work on building your credit—not only so you can go the traditional route of getting a cell phone plan, but also so you can secure other services that require good credit, such as credit cards and loans.
+While the strategies mentioned here are certainly viable ways to get a cell phone with bad credit, it’s still a good idea to work on building your credit—not only so you can go the traditional route of getting a cell phone plan, but also so you can secure other services that require good credit, such as credit cards and loans.
 Keep building your credit score with these resources and guides from Nova Credit.

 More from Nova Credit: